Bruno Billio, Artist

 Yellow and Black

 The Yellow and Black series explores color dynamics through striking tower sculptures and various multimedia installations.
-These bold contrasting colours have long symbolized power and sophistication.
-Billio’s Yellow and Black series channels and transmit energy, and vibrant positivity.
+Their bold contrasting colours channel and transmit energy, joy and optimism.

 TRON